AWooldrige/woolie.co.uk/content/article/curl-full-get-request-dropping-body.markdown

 ---
 title: Make Full GET Request But Only Display Headers - cURL
 created_at: 2014-10-30 17:20:00 +0000
+updated_at: 2014-10-30 17:20:00 +0000
 kind: article
+except: >-
+    Sometimes, you'd like to cURL to make a GET request but only show the response headers.
+This article shows how to do that, without issuing an HTTP HEAD.
 ---

 #### TL;DR - Here's the command